amychisholm03/hp-capstone-2025-backend/README.md

 <h5>API calls to consider</h5>:
-	Bulk operations (eg. POST /PrintJob/bulk, GET /PrintJob/bulk): Creates or retrieves multiple documents at once.
+	Bulk operations (eg. POST /PrintJob/bulk, GET /PrintJob/bulk): Creates or retrieves multiple documents at once.<br>
-	Pagination (eg. GET /PrintJob?page=1&limit=20): May be a good idea if data set gets large
+	Pagination (eg. GET /PrintJob?page=1&limit=20): May be a good idea if data set gets large<br>
-	Health (GET /health): Checks if the API is running
+	Health (GET /health): Checks if the API is running<br>

 <h5>Not Implementing</h5>